serverlessworkflow/specification/specification/README.md

 }
 ```

-In this example, we have two correlation rules defined: The first one is on the 'patientId' CloudEvent context attribute, meaning again that
+In this example, we have two correlation rules defined: The first one is on the "patientId" CloudEvent context attribute, meaning again that
-all consumed events from this source and type must have the same 'patientId' to be considered.
+all consumed events from this source and type must have the same "patientId" to be considered.
 The second rule
-says that these events must all have a context attribute named 'department' with the value of 'UrgentCare'.
+says that these events must all have a context attribute named "department" with the value of "UrgentCare".

 This allows developers to write orchestration workflows that are specifically targeted to patients that are in the hospital urgent care unit,
 for example.